Rdassy/Predictive_Senescence/README.md

 ### **<p align="center">Machine Learning Models</p>**
 ---

-[Our Categorical Machine Learning model](https://github.com/MuzX9p088KKe/Predictive_Senescence/blob/main/Resources/Notebook/hierarchicalCluster.ipynb) uses telomere length to determine age class.
+[Our Hierarchical Cluster model](https://github.com/MuzX9p088KKe/Predictive_Senescence/blob/main/Resources/Notebook/HierarchicalClusteronly.ipynb) uses telomere length to determine age class.
 It uses the hierarchical cluster model with KMeans.
 THe model includes class labels chick, juvenile, and adult.
+Our database is stored on AWS and connected via psycopg2.
+<br/><br/>

+[Our Categorical Machine Learning model](https://github.com/MuzX9p088KKe/Predictive_Senescence/blob/main/Resources/Notebook/RandomForest.ipynb) uses telomere length to determine age class.
+It uses the Random Forest model.
+The model includes class labels chick, juvenile, and adult, which out perfromed the [Logistic Regression](https://github.com/MuzX9p088KKe/Predictive_Senescence/blob/main/Resources/Notebook/newLogisticRegression.ipynb) model that used Age class with only Young and Adult classification.
 Our database is stored on AWS and connected via psycopg2.
 <br/><br/>

 [Our Continuous Machine Learning model](https://github.com/MuzX9p088KKe/Predictive_Senescence/blob/main/Resources/Notebook/teloRateOfChange.ipynb) uses the rate at which Telomeres change in an individual to determine the amount of aging observed.
 It uses a linear regression model with some feaure engineering to optimize our correlation.